 - A member with a conflict of interest did not declare this and recuse himself/herself

-- Appeals are to be heard by an Appeal Board of three (3) members, with Chairperson to be appointed by CanCham and the two other members appointed by each of the Title Sponsors.
+3. Appeals are to be heard by an Appeal Board of at least three (3) members, with Chairperson to be appointed by CanCham and the other members appointed by the Title Sponsors.

 The original procedures were prepared and approved by CanCham and IBPAP in 2015.
-They have been updated in 2018 by CanCham in consultation with the Title Sponsors for implementation for the 2020 event.
+They were most recently updated in November 2020 by CanCham for implementation for the 2021 IICTAP.